jenskooij/cloudcontrol/README.md

 ## Contributing to this project
-If you feel like contributing to the Cloud Control Framework itself, feel free to do so, but please use the following work-flow:
+If you feel like contributing to the Cloud Control Framework itself, feel free to do so, but please follow our [contributing guide](CONTRIBUTING.MD).

-1. Create an issue
-2. Create a branch / fork
-3. Checkout this branch fork
-4. Make changes
-6. Create a pull request
-7. Wait for someone to merge the request